-This old-fashioned recipe, Turkey (or Chicken) Newburg is an old time family favorite…simple to make, comforting and delicious.
+This old-fashioned recipe, Turkey (or Chicken) Newburg is a family fave…simple, comforting, delish.
 Think of this when you have leftover chicken or turkey – it’s a part of my “Twelve Days of Turkey” posting.

 We like to serve this over popovers or biscuits.
-Today I served it with Cheese Puffs, but your favorite (or even your leftover) biscuits, rolls, or bread from a Holiday dinner will work.
+Today I served it with Cheese Puffs, but your favorite (or even your leftover) rolls or bread from a Holiday dinner will work well, too.

 Turkey or Chicken Newburg

 - 1 1/2 cups chicken or turkey broth